mbolam/DSWS_OpenRefine/5-webScraping.md

 ---

 # Getting Data by Scraping the Web
+- Web scraping, web harvesting, or web data extraction is data scraping used for extracting data from websites.
+OpenRefine can be used to extract data from websites, then immediately cleaned and prepared for analysis.
+We'll be modeling one method of using OpenRefine to scrape Craigslist.
+A more detailed tutorial can be found on the the Programming Historian - [Fetch and Parse Data with OpenRefine](https://programminghistorian.org/en/lessons/fetch-and-parse-data-with-openrefine)

+## Tutorial
 - Create new project from Clipboard
   - paste in `https://pittsburgh.craigslist.org/search/sss`
   - this will only pull the data from the first page of results; you'd have to do some query manipulation to get more results back.